aweymo/cs_land_4/index.md

   col_1:
     headline: 'While you use this resource, it is helpful to consider:'
     slug: c1
-    content: "· What adjectives are used to describe these groups and how do they change over time in relation to industrial interests?"
+    content: "<br>· What adjectives are used to describe these groups and how do they change over time in relation to industrial interests?"
   col_2:
     headline: ''